Glenn Alan Cheney

 Acts of Ineffable Love is a collection of his short stories that have appeared in literary magazines.
 His novel Frankenstein on the Cusp of Something is a bildungsroman about a young, disturbed individual struggling to come to grips with the world.
 Passion in an Improper Place is novel about ongoing conflicts in Brazil’s Amazon region.
 Life in Caves is a young adult novel that could be seen as a prequel to Frankenstein.
 Neighborhood News is a novel disguised as a small-town newsletter.

-Cheney has also written books about Abraham Lincoln, nuns and sisters who work under difficult conditions, bees, death and burial, incarceration, eschatology, and Brazil’s Quilombo dos Palmares.
-Sometimes he writes a poem.
+Cheney has also written books about Abraham Lincoln, nuns and sisters who work under difficult conditions, bees, death and burial, incarceration, eschatology, nuclear proliferation, Mohandas Gandhi, Cental American politics, issues in Amazonia, and Brazil’s Quilombo dos Palmares.
+Once in a while he writes a poem.

 As a journalist, Cheney has written most about business, finance, and accounting.
-He has been a correspondent for Accounting Today and has contributed regularly to Accounting & Business, in the U.K., Australian CPA, and Financial Executive.
-In 2020 he began writing columns for The [New London] Day and its subsidiary Times weeklies.
+He has been a correspondent for Accounting Today and has contributed regularly to Accounting & Business, in the U.K., Strategic Fiance, Australian CPA, and Financial Executive.

-Cheney is a member of the Sprague Democratic Town Committee.
-He has served as a member of the Board of Selectmen twice and the town’s Board of Finance.
+Cheney is secretary of the Sprague Democratic Town Committee.
+He was recently re-elected to Sprague Board of Selectmen for a third term.
+He has also served on the town’s Board of Finance.
 For several years he served as chairman of the board of Sprague Public Library.
 He has also served on the town's Inland Wetlands Commission.
 As a member of the Baltic Fire Department, he was a volunteer Emergency Medical Technician.
-He is active in Sprague Historical Society.
 In 2018 he became a Deputy Registrar of Voters.
 As a founder of the Citizens' Regulatory Commission, he was active in promoting the safe use of nuclear energy.
+He was a founder and board member of Connecticut Green Burial Grounds.

 More information can be found in Who's Who in America and Contemporary Authors.